Dollar hits multi-year highs on extended Fed rally, year-end bets

 "These are markets that are very finicky, that can be driven by anything right now," said Axel Merk, president and chief investment officer of Palo Alto, California-based Merk Investments.
 "Many people want to be with the winning position."

-The dollar slipped against the Russian currency, and was last down 5.69 percent at 58.40 roubles.
+The dollar slipped against the Russian currency, and was last down 5.69 percent at 58.40 roubles RUB=.
 Analysts said the decline was driven in part by a rebound in oil prices.
 Sales of oil and gas are Russia's chief source of export revenue.

-The U.S. dollar index, which measures the greenback against a basket of six major currencies, was last up 0.41 percent at 89.611.
+The U.S. dollar index .DXY, which measures the greenback against a basket of six major currencies, was last up 0.41 percent at 89.611.
 The index earlier hit 89.654, its highest since April 2006.

-On Wall Street, the benchmark Standard & Poor's 500 stock index was last up 0.68 percent.
+On Wall Street, the benchmark Standard & Poor's 500 stock index .SPX was last up 0.68 percent.

 (Reporting by Sam Forgione; Editing by James Dalgleish and Richard Chang)